---

 ```

-If you are already in a DuckDB session, you can instead use `CALL start_ui();`
+If you're already in a DuckDB session, run `CALL start_ui();` instead.

 ```